McGinn/docs/configuration.md

 ##alethia.ca##
 The domain alethia.ca is used as a blog.
 It showcases my technical ability (allowing me to practice what I learn along the way), and as a platform for thought leadership.

 The site uses the Pelican framework (python) with the Elegant theme.
 Pelican is setup in ~/blog.
-I edit content in ~/blog/content, run the command "pelican content" (which outputs the html to ~/blog/output), and then I move the contect into ~/mcginn.github.io (which has a master repo on github.)
-So I run YYYY to sync to master (also the host).
+I edit content in ~/blog/content, run the command "pelican content" (which outputs the html to ~/blog/output), and then I move the content into ~/mcginn.github.io (which has a master repo on github.)
+So I run "git push origin master" to update the live versions of alethia.ca and alexandermcginn.com

 ##ipy.alethia.ca (currently not working)##